 Lab exercises from the manual will be completed in class, individually or in groups and it will be due the following week.
 Due dates will be posted on Blackboard.
-If you must turn in a physical lab to be graded, please make sure your handwriting is legible and you use proper grammar in your responses.
+Physical copies of your lab cannot be submitted for a grade, it must be scanned and then uploaded to BlackBoard.
+If you need to use a scanner, please use the 3rd floor library.
 If you miss a class session, you are still expected to complete the assignment and submit it on time.
 You will be allowed ONE late lab.
 Any late labs thereafter will be subject to a 10 point/day penalty.
 No labs will be accepted after the last day of class.
 Exceptions will be made on a case-by-case basis and must be addressed immediately.
 Please let me know if you have any questions or concerns.